Access Certification - Hitachi ID Identity Manager

 that appear to be reasonable and flag questionable entitlements for

 Before entitlements can be reviewed, they have to be collected

 from systems and applications and mapped to users.
 Technical

 identifiers should be replaced by human-legible descriptions

 all the time, discovery should be a regularly scheduled,

 - Who performs the reviews?

-Options include managers -- asked to review their subordinates,
+Options include managers -- invited to review their subordinates,

-application or data owners -- asked to review lists of users
+application or data owners -- invited to review lists of users

 who can access their applications or data or security officers --